muxyz/website/index.md

 </p>
 <p>
 In our current world, the global tech incumbents rule our lives.
-They benefit from exploiting our actions and deliver addictive services that are impossible to break free from.
+Benefitting from exploiting our actions and delivering addictive services that are impossible to break free of.
 We have the chance to build a new system which removes these exploits and creates a more free, transparent and open services economy.
 </p>
 <p>